-Your details must be registered with us by completing registration on-line at www.esse.com.
-The warranty must be registered within 1 month of installation.
+Upon registration of the warranty, ESSE will extend the guarantee period to 5 years from purchase.
+Your details must be registered with us by either returning the completed warranty card or by completing registration on-line at www.esse.com.
+The warranty must be registered within 1 month of installation to qualify for the 5 year warranty.